trox115/Calculator/README.md

 # Calculator

-A simple and intuitive calculator created using react
+A simple and intuitive calculator created using React.

-**Calculator** is an implementation of a calculator made using React JS.
+**Calculator** is an implementation of a calculator made using React.

-The project will be reviewed and approved by a **TSE** from [Microverse](https://microverse.org)
+The project will be reviewed and approved by a **TSE** from [Microverse](https://microverse.org).

 ## Tools used